stommazh/Claude-Alias/README.md

 - **Linux with secret-tool**: Stored in GNOME Keyring/KDE Wallet
 - **Linux fallback**: AES-256 encrypted file (`~/.config/claude-alias/secrets.enc`)

+## Disclaimer

+This project is an **independent, community-developed tool** and is **not affiliated with, endorsed by, or sponsored by Anthropic, PBC**.

+- **Claude** and **Claude Code** are trademarks of [Anthropic, PBC](https://www.anthropic.com/).
+- This tool is a third-party utility that helps manage environment configurations for Claude Code.
+- Use of Claude Code is subject to [Anthropic's Terms of Service](https://www.anthropic.com/legal/terms).
+- Provider names mentioned (DeepSeek, OpenRouter, OpenAI, Google, etc.) are trademarks of their respective owners.

+This software is provided "as is" without warranty of any kind.
+The authors are not responsible for any issues arising from the use of this tool with Claude Code or any third-party API providers.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License

 MIT © 2024

+---

+*This project is not affiliated with Anthropic.
+Claude and Claude Code are trademarks of Anthropic, PBC.*